PurplePoet25/Screen-Recorder/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is free to use and modify for personal or internal purposes.
+If you use or modify this work, you must provide proper attribution.
+Redistribution is **not allowed** without permission.

 ## Acknowledgments